 - More than 15 million mobile app downloads

 When it comes to choosing an account type, you can select from the following options:

 Stocks & Shares ISA

-Currently, you are allowed to invest up to £20,000 a year in a stock and shares ISA without having to pay tax on any of your returns.
+A Stocks & Shares ISA (Individual Savings Account) is a tax-efficient way to invest in publicly traded companies.
+Currently, you can invest up to £20,000 a tax year in a stock and shares ISA without paying tax on any of your returns.

-Here are the main points you need to know concerning this product:
+Here are the main features of this product: